 The Museum will be a science and technology centre and focus a great deal on the engineering aspects of bridges, with a high degree of interactivity.
-Its audience will be both technical and non-technical, young and old.
+Its target audience will be school-aged children, but be accessible to both a technical and non-technical audience, young and old.
 Less Museum and more Experience.

 What is the Dialogue Center?

 The Bridge Museum intends to create a Dialogue Center to host diplomats, government, the private sector and the general public in conflict management and promote non-violent ways to reduce conflict.
 The scope will be targeted – large scale on an international basis, or more concentrating on bridge building within the community.

 The Nansen Center for Peace and Dialogue, active in the Balkans and the Middle East and a proponent of shared socieities, has agreed to run the Dialogue Center.
 Dr. Steinar Bryn of the Nansen Center is a member of the Bridge Museum’s Advisory Council and advising on the realisation of the Dialogue Center.